 - Integrate effective interprofessional communication and collaboration into professional nursing practice.

 - Improve population health through health promotion and disease prevention.

 - Integrate behaviors that reflect nursing values and professional standards into practice.

 Program Delivery Options

 The Accelerated Option is for students who have completed a Bachelor’s degree in any field and wish to obtain a Bachelor of Science in Nursing (BSN) degree.
-This 12-month option begins once a year at Community College for Sioux Falls (August) and at the SDSU Aberdeen campus located on Northern State University (January).
+The program takes 12 months to complete and starts once a year at University Center in Sioux Falls (August) and at the SDSU Aberdeen campus located on Northern State University (January).
 Students take coursework and participate in lecture, on-campus labs, and clinical rotations in Sioux Falls or Aberdeen respectively and surrounding communities.